Arthur T. Roth

 In July 1968, Roth was removed from his position as chief executive due to growing loan losses and a declining stock price.
 His removal was precipitated by press accounts of his son Donald's connection with land deals in Suffolk County.
 Harold V. Gleason, then president, wanted Roth out and bad press was the best way to get rid of Roth.
 Some claim Roth overextended the bank by aggressively pushing into the New York City real estate market.
 Among other close connections the bank had, was with Webb and Knapp, developers of Roosevelt Field, on whose board Roth sat.
 As real estate values in New York dropped in the following years, Franklin National Bank was stressed with millions of dollars of questionable loans.
 The directors from a merger with the Federation Bank were persuaded by Gleason not to nominate Roth for another term as director, and Roth left the bank in 1970.
 Gleason then became chairman and chief executive officer, inviting Laurence Tisch to join as vice chairman as he was a 22% shareholder.
 Tisch served in an inactive manner until he was forced to divest his interest in franklin by the FDIC for potential conflict of interest.
 Tisch sold his stock to Michele Sindona, "The Popes Banker", in 1972.
 Gleason had spent much energy to attract Sindona to the bank as a savior to supply resources to save the failing bank.
 Sindona was interested in providing money laundering services for his financial customers in Italy.
 The favoritism for Sindona's ability to take over Franklin by the Nixon administration skirted major requirements for fiduciary responsibility, which later caused no small inconvenience to Laurence Tisch.
 His shadow purchase of Franklin for Sindona backfired, when he was held to account for an insufficient background investigation, before he sold the stock to Sindona.
 Coincidentally, the new relations with China on Nixon's part was seen as a threat to Sindona's business with his clients in Europe.
 This might have been interpreted as a disloyal gesture on Nixon's part by his European supporters.
 The additional coincidence of the Watergate break-in, a hotel owned by Sindona and the Vatican, may have been partially motivated by Nixon's paranoia about the backlash of his European supporters and how the Democratic headquarters break-in could yield information.
 Foiling the break-in could have been the plan by sindona to have revenge for Nixons arrangements with the Chinese.
 Management of Franklin, led by Gleason and Sindona, engaged in a massive real estate expansion, fraudulent statement of financial assets, foreign currency activities, and mismanagement that ultimately led to the bank's demise on October 8, 1974.
-When the end was near Sindona sent large sums of money overseas to recover his Fanklin investment, and the bank then had insufficient capital to operate.
+When the end was near Sindona sent large sums of money overseas to recover his Franklin investment, and the bank then had insufficient capital to operate.
 At the time it was the largest bank failure in the history of the United States.
 The bank's assets and deposits were then purchased out of the receivership by European-American Bank & Trust Company.